koralreeef/anypercent-cuecollection/ch6b.md

    ![gif](https://github.com/koralreeef/cuedump-anypercent/blob/main/images/bottom4.webp)
    \
    To enter this room, you need to buffer a downright dash from the badeline hit, buffer a hyper, and downright dash again to slide on the floor.
 After the downright dash in c-04, you must let go of right and only hold down until you clear the gap.
-From there, you need to land straight on the bumper and wallkick twice to not die to the fireball.
    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/779333188413161532/unknown.png)
+   \
-   For the fast laser cycle, start the two right dashes when Madeline is under this pattern of the tiling.
+   For the fast laser cycle, start the two left dashes when Madeline is under this pattern of the tiling.
 Featherboost upright and cut near the spinners to not die.
  </details>

  ----